IBM-EPBL/IBM-Project-28819-1660117082/README.md

 <h3>IoT smart farming solutions is a system that is built for monitoring the crop field with the help of sensors (light, humidity, temperature, soil moisture, crop health, etc.) and automating the irrigation system.
 The farmers can monitor the field conditions from anywhere.</h3>
 <h2>PROJECT DESIGN AND PLANNING:</h2>
   <h3>IDEATION PHASE</h3>
-    Ideation is the process where you generate ideas and solutions through sessions such as Sketching, Prototyping, Brainstorming, Brainwriting, Worst Possible Idea, and a wealth of other ideation techniques.
+    <h3>Ideation is the process where you generate ideas and solutions through sessions such as Sketching, Prototyping, Brainstorming, Brainwriting, Worst Possible Idea, and a wealth of other ideation techniques.</h3>